hhuang91/KaggleChallenge/readme.md

 ### 2. Mixing in empty masks:

-* Every epoch the network would go through all BP-present data but only a specificed (small) number of BP-absent data that are randomly selected
+* During the initial round of training, the network would go through all BP-present data but only a specificed (small) number of BP-absent data that are randomly selected
 * Once converged, do transfer learning with entire dataset

 Either of these approaches would **need to train a segmentation network** that performs well on BP-present data, so I decided to start from there.